-I have nine multi-flash stations set up, plus some natural light opportunities.
+I have nine multi-flash stations set up, plus some natural light spots.
 Hummingbirds are most active at the flash stations from 9am to noon, and between 3pm till dark.
-The last four hours before dark are especially productive.
+The last four hours before dark and any time on a cold rainy day are especially productive.
 In the evening, they converge on our hummingbird stations.
 All flash stations are covered with a tent to protect you and your photo gear from rain.
 And surprisingly enough, rain and cold produce astonishing shooting opportunities as hummingbirds swarm the feeders all day during bad weather!
 This may be the only photo workshop you ever attend where bad weather is great weather for wildlife photography!

-Since I may have up to twelve participants, I have at least nine stations set up, and use the six most productive stations.
+Since I plan to have a maximum of twelve participants, I have at least nine stations set up, and use the six most productive stations.
 Clients rotate through the stations as each are unique with different backgrounds, flowers, and feeder positions.
 When not on a flash station, you always have natural light stations to use anytime!

 Every client has three 1.5 hour periods on the flash stations each day.
-You can expect to shoot about 4,000 images during your three daily sessions, and you will get a station that is especially hot where you shoot more than 3,000 images in only 90 minutes!
+You can expect to shoot about 4,000 images during your three daily sessions, and you will get a station at times that is especially hot where you shoot more than 3,000 images in only 90 minutes!
 That is more than 30 shots per minute.
 And if you think you can't properly expose hummingbirds at that rate with flash, remember, we are highly-skilled cutting-edge hummingbird photographers who found a way to do it.